Does Insurance Pay for Vasectomy Reversal Costs in 2023?

 The goal of this article, by microsurgeon and author Dr. Sheldon Marks, is to explain how and why insurance rarely pays for a vas reversal.

-Bottom line, for most men a vasectomy reversal is usually crazily not covered by most insurance plans.
+Bottom line, for most men a vasectomy reversal is usually not covered by most insurance plans.
 Insurance companies think it is an elective and so not a “medically necessary” procedure.
 They do not want to pay for correcting a past decision that men now regret.
 Plus, I have been told by an insurance insider that a successful vasectomy reversal will increase insurance company costs as they now have to pay for the delivery and costs for more children with no additional income to cover these expenses.

-where do i buy disulfiram How to find out if insurance will pay for the vasectomy reversal?
+How to find out if insurance will pay for the vasectomy reversal?

 Because there are many thousands of insurance plans and so many variations within each plan, each patient will have to call the insurance company and find out if the specific plan that they have will cover an “outpatient microsurgical vasovasostomy” (code # 55400-50).
 It is best not to say the words “vasectomy reversal.”